jchy20/AI-Reviewer/README.md

 # AI-Reviewer

+### Statistics
-3088499 from first round of coarse filter
+3088499 datapoints from first round of coarse filter

+### To combine all filtered files:
+Run temp.py in job.sh